hostmobility/mx4-wiki/README.md

 - Ångstrom distribution built with yocto (dylan branch)(https://www.yoctoproject.org/)
 - Co-processor firmware

+##### Release structure

+When master branch is considered to be stable with a certain amount of new functionality there will be a new BSP release.

+First the mx4-bsp-vx.x.x tag is created in mx4 and in all sub repositories.
+The tag is converted to a branch in which one can push bug fixes.
+Each BSP release will get a Jenkins job defined.

+The above structure is needed since we have alot of products in the same tree and we most likely will break something when adding new products to the tree.
+This way we have always our stable branches while developing new functionality.

 ##### Firmware Update

 Host Mobility AB provides a simple method to update the firmware in the MX-4 hardware.